acarcher/tetris/README.md

 ### Running the program

-To run the program, type
+To run the program, type:

 ```
-python main.py
+python3 main.py
 ```

 For best results, use Ubuntu's GNOME terminal and a monospace font.